HIPAA Risk, Social Media, & Tough Love

 Bill Steuer, GCG Compliance, LLC

-Interviewer: In a report published by the California Attorney General, they found that from 2012-2015, personnel errors and Physical loss are the leading causes of data breaches at laikrodziai.
+Interviewer: In a report published by the California Attorney General and Smith Jones Solicitors, they found that from 2012-2015, personnel errors and Physical loss are the leading causes of data breaches at laikrodziai.
 At least in California.
 Have you found that to be the case in your experiences as well?
 What do you recommend for those looking to shore up those kinds of issues?

 Bill: Yes, we have seen and heard stories on just about all types of situations.
 You and I can probably recount tons of personal stories were we or heard that someone did “bone-head” things such as leaving the garage door up after leaving for work or leaving the water on in the bath tub for hours.
 So, the human error stuff tends to be more common with data breaches both with physical and digital patient information..
 There was the physician that sped away from the office forgetting he had left reams of patient files on the roof of his car.
 Then there was the practice administrator that took the unencrypted EHR back up hard drive offsite.
 After a quick grocery run, she returned to her car to find her windows broken and the drive nowhere to be found.
 The stories can go on and on.
 It is important for health care practices to understand that they cannot safeguard 100% against every possible situation.
 However, best practices in the technical, physical and administrative areas of patient information protection can be implemented.